 The risk for night-time visual disturbances is further increased for patients with high myopia due to smaller effective optical zones associated with deeper ablations.
 If the ablation zone of the laser treatment is decentered, even an adequate effective optical zone for the pupil size may not cover the entire pupil diameter.

-This article challenges the studies that fail to find correlation between pupil size and night vision disturbances.
+This article challenges the studies that fail to find a correlation between pupil size and night vision disturbances of the Lasik eye.
 You can also read Screening for LASIK, which will give you an idea of what screening should take place.